 6. Beat the eggs and the rest of the olive oil in a large bowl and pour the mixture in with the onions.

-7. Then incorporate basil, flour, baking powder, turmeric, parmesan, salt (same amount as when you make an omelette).
+7. Then incorporate basil, flour, baking powder, turmeric, parmesan, and salt (same amount as when you make an omelette).
 Whisk well to avoid making any lumps.
-Add a lot of pepper and add slowly the cauliflower florets last.
-Try to keep the florets in one piece otherwise it will taste like puree.
+Add a lot of pepper, and add the cauliflower florets slowly last.
+Try to keep the florets intact; otherwise, it will taste like puree.

 8. Line the edges of a round springform pan with parchment paper (about 10 cm wide and all around the mold).
-Coat parchment paper with butter then sprinkle with black sesame seeds so they stick on the edge of the pan.
-Pour in the batter with cauliflower and spreads well, so it incorporates the seeds on the sides, and have the remaining red onion slices to top the cake.
+Coat parchment paper with butter, then sprinkle with black sesame seeds so they stick to the edge of the pan.
+Pour in the batter with cauliflower and spread it well, so it incorporates the seeds on the sides, and have the remaining red onion slices to top the cake.

 9. Bake for 45 minutes at 360°f (180°c).